-Welcome to the website of the International Research Group on Contested Languages at Bangor University.
-The aim of this research group is to harness interdisciplinary expertise to research, advise on and explore the issues surrounding contested languages, particularly their maintenance, development and recognition.
+Welcome to the website of the International Research Network on Contested Languages at Bangor University.
+The aim of this research network is to harness interdisciplinary expertise to research, advise on and explore the issues surrounding contested languages, particularly their maintenance, development and recognition.

 What are Contested Languages?